What is WhichSchoolAdvisor.com?

 Does it matter what the best schools are if you cannot get your children into them?

-Oversubscription of schools has been a real challenge faced by many parents coming to the UAE and those who move from one school section to the next when there is not a through school opportunity for their child.
-It is however MUCH less of an issue than it used to be - there are a huge number of new schools that have opened up.
+Oversubscription of schools has been a real challenge faced by many parents and those who move from one school section to the next when there is not a through school opportunity for their child.
+It is however MUCH less of an issue than it used to be - there are a huge number of new schools that have opened up internationally.

-That said choice and growth in school places has been restricted primarily to Dubai, and primarily in the premium sector.
-Outside this segment demand continues to outweigh supply.
+That said choice and growth in school places has been restricted often to specific sectors and areas.
+Outside these areas demand for places within 'good' schools often continues to outweigh supply.

 It is first important to check with the school as there maybe vacancies and/or a short waiting-list in the actual year for which you seek admission, the school can advise you as they are rigorous with their waiting-list.